 He loved human foibles, the contrariness of the rural Irish, for example, and the earthy realism of Yorkshire’s industrial West Riding, both of which he combined in his own character.
-He loved the weird saga of the giant Denby Dale pie, or the customers who bought the local in their Irish village rather than let it be changed by a stranger, or the Pakistani immigrant on Skye who was more Gaelic than the Scots.
-He was pleased at being a fairly terrible golfer – his ambition he said was a handicap of 16 and a waistline twice as much.
+He loved the weird saga of the giant Denby Dale pie or the customers who bought the local in their Irish village rather than let it be changed by a stranger or the Pakistani immigrant on Skye who was more Gaelic than the Scots.
+He was pleased with being a fairly terrible golfer – his ambition he said was a handicap of 16 and a waistline twice as much.
 He regarded golf as an excuse for a long walk with a friend.

-With all his personal magnetism, which caused people to gather round him in any bar, he was modest, gentle and brave.
+With all his personal magnetism, which caused people to gather around him in any bar, he was modest, gentle, and brave.
 His modesty made him uneasy when paid a compliment, because his work, however brilliant, never quite satisfied him.
 He was gentle and unfailingly courteous to the people whose triumphs or disasters he reported and he was always ready to help a less experienced reporter competing in covering the same story.
 His bravery was deeply hidden by his humour.
 After serving in one war as an RAF pilot, he covered other wars as human events.
 When his illness struck him, he said to a close friend: ‘I know what it is, but I don’t want to know when.’
 He was too polite, too sensitive to embarrassment ever to refer to it among his colleagues.

 Vincent will always be remembered as a writer who did more to popularise the Royal Family than a hundred purveyors of sycophantic prose.
-On royal travels and state occasions his eye was alert not for the pomp and ceremony but for human detail.
+On royal travels and state occasions, his eye was alert not for the pomp and ceremony but for human detail.
 He liked them as human beings, as well as admiring them as professionals who did a taxing job with style and dedication, and he wanted others to share that knowledge.
 He once devoted 1,000 words to a royal ticking off for Prince Philip.
 He explained why he had such a reputation for abrasiveness with the Press and advised him: ‘Stay as sweet as you are – and just as difficult,’ adding: ‘Why should he change?
 We won’t.’

-Perhaps his favourite story of unpompous royal behaviour was the royal cocktail party for the Press at which a photographer, seeing the Queen coming to talk to him, dropped his glass on the carpet and later, when it was time to take the pictures, found that again and again his flash failed to go off.
-‘Just not your day, is it, Mr Reed?’ murmured the Queen as she swept regally past.
+Perhaps his favourite story of unpompous royal behaviour was the royal cocktail party for the Press at which a photographer, seeing the Queen coming to talk to him, dropped his glass on the carpet and later, when it was time to take the pictures, found that again and again, his flash failed to go off.
+‘Just not your day, is it, Mr. Reed?’ murmured the Queen as she swept regally past.
 There was also an opening of the Ideal Home Exhibition by Princess Alexandra, at which Vincent found himself being passed a brightly coloured plastic brush which had been presented to the Princess by an eager exhibitor as an unscheduled gift.
 Months later at a palace party, she asked him with a smile if he’d still got the brush.
-Why, he asked, would she like it back?
+Why he asked, would she like it back?

-He felt in some ways, paradoxically, that he was a failure as a writer because he confined his talents to daily journalism, which is read, crumpled up and thrown away.
-It did not occur to him that what he achieved could only be accumulated over the years through daily written journalism, a more direct and immediate communication from writer to reader than either books, on one hand, or television, on the other.
+He felt in some ways, paradoxically, that he was a failure as a writer because he confined his talents to daily journalism, which is read, crumpled up, and thrown away.
+It did not occur to him that what he achieved could only be accumulated over the years through daily written journalism, more direct and immediate communication from writer to the reader than either books, on one hand, or television, on the other.
 He took tremendous pride in his craft but he simply did not know how good he was.

 He could penetrate in a flash to the heart of a story in a few deceptively simple words.
 He wrote of Churchill’s lying-in-state beside the Thames at Westminster Hall: ‘Two rivers run through London tonight and one of them is made of people.’
 When objects were thrown at the Queen’s car in Ulster he wrote: ‘A breeze block and a bottle of stout were flung into Irish history here today.’

 He loved what he called ‘the most exciting trade in the world.’
-When he won one of his awards as a descriptive writer, he wrote, ‘Journalism, like war, is 90 per cent sitting on someone else’s laurels and the rest sheer panic.
-If, in the panic, you can find words to convey the blood and sweat of the revolution in Oojiboo and, which is frequently more difficult, get them back to a sub-editor who is worried about his train home to Orpington, then you are a reporter and the happiest animal on earth.’
+When he won one of his awards as a descriptive writer, he wrote, ‘Journalism, like war, is 90 percent sitting on someone else’s laurels and the rest sheer panic.
+If in the panic, you can find words to convey the blood and sweat of the revolution in Oojiboo and, which is frequently more difficult, get them back to a sub-editor who is worried about his train home to Orpington, then you are a reporter and the happiest animal on earth.’
 He asked to be remembered, not with miserable faces but with joy, and he deserves that joy as our thanks for having known him and read him.

 by Hugh Cudlipp

 The man who should be writing the preface to this book by Cassandra is William Neil Connor.
-He knew his faults, and scarcely suspected his virtues.
+He knew his faults and scarcely suspected his virtues.
 But they died at the same moment in the same bed at Bart’s Hospital, London, earlier this year, and we’ll have to make do without him.
 A pity.